 There seems to be a number of stories out there about how essential oils are toxic for pets.
 And it’s no surprise really, as there’s very little scientific research readily available on how they affect pets.
-Because of this lack of information, people are quick to believe opinions.
-I can’t say I blame anyone, as it's better to be safe than sorry and digging for the truth is time consuming and difficult.
+Because of this lack of information, people are quick to believe anything they can find.
+I can’t say I blame them, as it's better to be safe than sorry and digging for the truth is time consuming and difficult.

-These often unscientific opinions conclude that an essential oil was responsible for an effect on their pet.
-Most likely it was their misuse of the essential oil rather than the essential oil itself.
+These unscientific opinions conclude that an essential oil was responsible for an effect on their pet.
+However it was most likely their own misuse of the essential oil rather than the essential oil itself.

 Anytime I need to research something, I start by googling it, reviewing the results and the frequency of the information.
 Skeptically, of course.
 I think about what sources would be trustworthy.
 In this case, aromatherapists, veterinarians and reliable scientific studies.